LauraCReeder/arc-project-tracker/README.md

 # ARC Project Tracker

-This is the full source code for your Auburn-themed project tracking app.
+This is a full project tracker built with React, Supabase, and Vite.